List of Java Testing Frameworks and Tools:

 #5) TagUnit

-JSP tags are elements that help in modularizing and reusing components in JSP.
-Tag functionality is typically written in Java classes and can be used within JSPs like any other tag.
+JSP tags are elements that assist in component modularity and reusability in JSP.
+Tags are written in Java classes and can be used within JSPs like any other tag.

-Direct testing of tags using JUnit is not possible since tag classes are called only when a JSP is converted to a Servlet.
-For more information, check here.
+Direct testing of tags using JUnit is not possible because tag classes are called only when a JSP is converted to a Servlet.
+Please see here for more information.

 <%@ taglib uri="http://java.sun.com/jsp/jstl/core" prefix="c" %> <html> <head> <title </title> </head> <body> <c:forEach var="countvar" begin="1" end="4"> Count <c:out value="${countvar}"/> </c:forEach> </body> </html>

-TagUnit provides a screen to display results.
-It first checks if the tags have relevant handlers and getter/setter methods.
-Below is a sample TagUnit test case:
+TagUnit provides a screen to output results.
+It initially checks if the tags have relevant handlers and getter/setter methods.
+Here is a sample TagUnit test case:

 <tagunit:assertEquals name="Count"> <tagunit:actualResult> <c:forEach var="countvar" items="1,2,3,4"> <c:out value="${countvar}"/></c:forEach> </tagunit:actualResult> <tagunit:expectedResult>1234</tagunit:expectedResult> </tagunit:assertEquals>

-#6) Tagit is another useful tool for testing JavaScript, JQuery, and JSP Custom tags.
+#6) Tagit is also a useful tool for testing JavaScript, JQuery, and JSP Custom tags.

-#7) Cactus was another Unit testing framework for testing Servlets, EJBs, and JSP tags.
-However, it has been retired and is no longer supported.
+#7) Cactus was a Unit testing structure for testing Servlets, EJBs, and JSP tags, but it is no longer functional or supported.

-#8) Selenium WebDriver is an open-source testing tool for web applications.
-WebDriver simulates user actions on the web and can be used with different browsers such as Mozilla Firefox, Internet Explorer, Safari, Chrome, and others.
-Visit the official Selenium WebDriver page for more details.
+#8) Selenium WebDriver is an open-source testing instrument for web applications.
+WebDriver simulates user behaviour on the web, and it is compatible with several browsers like Mozilla Firefox, Internet Explorer, Safari, Chrome, and others.
+Visit the official Selenium WebDriver site to learn more.

-#9) JSPUnit is an extension of JUnit for Unit testing JSPs.
+#9) JSPUnit is a JUnit extension for Unit testing JSPs.

 #10) HTMLUnit is an open-source library and headless browser.
-It emulates browser behavior and is extensively used for integration testing.
-JSPs are designed to run inside the web container and are converted to Servlets when the web server runs.
-HTMLUnit can be used to test the view part without the need for a container.
+It simulates browser behaviour and is primarily used for integration testing.
+JSPs are built to function within the web container and are converted to Servlets when the web server runs.
+HTMLUnit can be used to test the view part without needing a container.

-For testing, JSPs are manually converted to Servlet classes using Jasper.
-Without the container, request and response behavior needs to be simulated.
-This is achieved by creating mock objects of JSPWriter, PageContext, HttpServletRequest, and HttpServletResponse.
-For more information, check here.
+For testing, JSPs are manually converted into Servlet classes using Jasper.
+The container won’t be required in this case, so request and response behaviour needs to be simulated.
+This is carried out by creating mock objects of JSPWriter, PageContext, HttpServletRequest, and HttpServletResponse.
+More details are available here.

 JSF (JAVA Server Faces – The View Component)

-JSF is a web-based framework for UI (User Interface) development.
+JSF is an online structure for the development of user interface (UI) components.
 UI components can be easily created using a set of reusable components.
-Like Struts, JSF is an MVC-based framework that includes Servlets, XML, Beans, and JSF Tags.
+It is an MVC-based structure along the lines of Struts and it includes Servlets, XML, Beans, and JSF Tags.

-#11) JSFUnit from the JBoss community is a powerful tool for both Unit testing and Integration testing.
+#11) JSFUnit, from the JBoss community, is a potent tool for unit and integration testing.
 It can test both the view component and the server-side component.
-Apart from testing user screen navigation, JSFUnit can also be used to test the bean and servlet components of the framework.
+JSFUnit not only tests user screen navigation but can also be used to test bean and servlet components of the structure.

-JUnit can also be used to test Java classes in the JSF framework.
-Tools like FacesTester can be used for out-of-container unit testing of JSF-based applications.
-Apache MyFaces, which maintains the Java Server Faces implementation, also provides a test framework for JSF.
+JUnit can also be used to test POJOs in the JSF framework.
+Tools like FacesTester can be used for out-of-container unit testing of JSF-based apps.
+The Java Server Faces implementer, Apache MyFaces, also provides a JSF testing structure.

 XML (Extensible Markup Language)

-#13) XMLUnit is an extension of JUnit that performs XML structure validations and content comparisons between actual and expected XML.
-For more information, check here.
+#13) XMLUnit is a JUnit extension that performs structure validations and content comparisons between actual and expected XML.
+More information can be found here.

 Servlet, Bean, and JAVA Classes